JuanFerrer/ByteReader/README.md

 # Byte reader

-Simple byte reader distributed as an assembly. **Test** shows an example usage.
+Simple byte reader distributed as an assembly. **ByteReaderCLI** shows an example usage.

 Several functions are available, namely: